-CDM applies to nearly every construction project, so if you work or become involved with the construction industry you will likely hear the term CDM.
+CDM applies to every construction project.
+If you work in or become involved with the construction industry you will likely hear the term CDM.
+It needs to be applied before, during and after the project.
 But what is CDM?

 CDM has evolved over the years, but the essence of the regulations stays the same, to ensure that construction work is carried out safely.

-The regulations require certain documents to be produced, to document the steps that have been taken to reduce risk, and to communicate health and safety information to the project team.
+The regulations require certain CDM documents to be produced, to record the steps that have been taken to reduce risk and to communicate health and safety information to the project team.

 Before work starts on site, the pre-construction information will be used to gather health and safety information on existing hazards.
 During work, the construction phase plan will be in place to detail how construction risks will be controlled.
 And, after work is finished, the health and safety file is produced to pass key information forward to those using and maintaining the structure.

-This included not only knowing their own duties, but also ensuring other duty holders understand the requirements and that work does not progress unless CDM has been complied with at each stage.
+This includes knowing your own duties and also ensuring other duty holders understand the requirements.
+Work should not progress unless CDM has been complied with at each stage.

 What happens if you don't comply with CDM?
 Find out in CDM 2015 Prosecutions (Breaches, Fines And Prison Time).